EVIDENCE

 What They Have in Common

-These organizations look different on the surface, but they share core principles:
+These organizations look different on the surface, but they share recurring patterns:

 1. Transparent Information

 All relevant information is visible to everyone who needs it.
-You don't need to ask for status—you can see it.
+Status becomes visible without asking.

 2. Clear Constraints

 Teams operate autonomously within well-defined constraints.
-You don't need approval for every decision—only for decisions outside your authority.
+Approval is reserved for decisions outside a team's authority.

 3. Platform Infrastructure

 Coordination is enabled by shared platforms and tooling.
-You don't need to negotiate for resources—you access them through self-service.
+Resource access shifts toward self-service rather than negotiation.

 4. Trust by Default